aabssmc/SkuishyLua/README.md

 # SkuishyLua

-`Skuishy.setSkin(LuaCraftPlayer, string)` - spawns a chestnut wolf named "whats up guys im a wolf" with a green collar at all players
+`Skuishy.setSkin(LuaCraftPlayer, string)` - sets the skin of a player